Spironolactone: Heart failure

-Although loop diuretics helps to treat acute symptoms of heart failure, the role of diuretics in the mineralocorticoid receptor antagonists' class such as spironolactone is to reduce mortality and morbidity associated with certain types of chronic heart failure.
-One randomised control trial in 1999 found that the addition of spironolactone to standard therapy reduced all-cause mortality in patients with HF by 30%.
+Although loop diuretics help to treat acute symptoms of heart failure, mineralocorticoid receptor antagonist diuretics (such as spironolactone) can be used long-term to reduce mortality and morbidity associated with certain types of chronic heart failure.
+A randomized controlled trial in 1999 found that spironolactone reduced death from any cause by 30%, as well as cardiac death and heart failure hospitalisations, in patients with HFrEF on standard therapy.
+A 2011 randomized controlled trial found similar benefits with eplerenone in HFrEF, supporting the use of mineralocorticoid receptor antagonists in HFrEF when added to contemporary heart failure therapy.
 Current recommendations from the American Heart Association are to use spironolactone in patients with NYHA Class II-IV heart failure who have a left ventricular ejection fraction of less than 35%.

 Spironolactone improves left ventricular diastolic function in patients with heart failure with preserved ejection fraction, but it has no effect on mortality and hospitalization.

 Due to its antiandrogenic properties, spironolactone can cause effects associated with low androgen levels and hypogonadism in males.
 For this reason, men are typically not prescribed spironolactone for any longer than a short period of time, e.g., for an acute exacerbation of heart failure.
 A newer medication, eplerenone, has been approved by the US Food and Drug Administration (FDA) for the treatment of heart failure, and lacks the antiandrogenic effects of spironolactone.
 As such, it is far more suitable for men for whom long-term medication is being chosen.
-While mineralocorticoid receptor antagonist (MRA) as a class (including spironolactone, eplerenone, and canrenone) is likely to be beneficial in heart-failure patients, the precise comparative magnitude of effect on mortality between spironolactone and eplerenone remains subject to some clinical uncertainty, with limited comparative data available for canrenone.
+Mineralcortocoid receptor antagonists (MRA) as a class (including spironolactone, canerenone, eplerenone and finerenone) are cornerstones of heart failure with reduced ejection fraction (HFrEF EF≤40%) management, however, the comparative magnitude of effect on mortality between agents remains uncertain.
+Primarily, evidence explores spironolactone and eplerenone, with limited comparative data available for canerenone.
+Furthermore, there is limited evidence for benefit of finerenone in a HFrEF patient cohort, a newer agent recently licensed for the treatment of chronic kidney disease (CKD) in type 2 diabetes mellitus.

 High blood pressure

 About one in 100 people with hypertension have elevated levels of aldosterone; in these people, the antihypertensive effect of spironolactone may exceed that of complex combined regimens of other antihypertensives since it targets the primary cause of the elevated blood pressure.
-However, a Cochrane review found adverse effects at high doses and little effect on blood pressure at low doses in the majority of people with high blood pressure.
-There is no evidence of person-oriented outcome at any dose in this group.
+Spironolactone has demonstrated consistent and clinically meaningful reductions in blood pressure when used as an add-on therapy in patients with resistant hypertension.